Philip Perry: Career

-Latham & Watkins

-After multiple years of federal service, Perry returned to Latham & Watkins as a partner, where he rejoined their litigation and regulatory groups, serving as counsel on behalf of Fortune 500 clients such as Monsanto, defense contractor Lockheed Martin and others.
+After several years of federal service, Perry returned to Latham & Watkins as a partner, where he rejoined their litigation and regulatory groups, serving as counsel on behalf of Fortune 500 clients such as Monsanto, defense contractor Lockheed Martin and others.
 The Washington Post reported that at Latham & Watkins, Perry was "a leader of its homeland security practice."

 Perry's law practice has largely involved federal court litigation.
 He has served as lead trial counsel in important nationally prominent matters.
 Although he has handled numerous commercial matters, his most high-profile successes have involved federal constitutional issues, government regulation and federal contracts.
-For example, Perry recently successfully handled the Roundup Ready alfalfa case in federal district court in San Francisco.
-Other recent high-profile matters include:
+Over the past 15 years since returning to private practice at Latham, Perry has won dozens of cases, including on many consequential Constitutional and federal and state regulatory issues.